 The discrepancy between a sustainable design and the wish to create a universal architectonical expression, has been used by atelier PRO in this design to develop an extraordinary facade.
-This self-shading facade consists of a succession of vertical segments made out of ceramic panels with a special fine dust absorbing titanium-oxide surcharge.
-The window frames are anodized in a light bronze tone and are slightly canted between the segments, depending on their positioning in the facade.
-Due to this, a classical play between light and shadow and between transparency and closeness is created, in an accumulation of identical elements.
+This self-shading facade consists of a stack of vertical segments made of aluminum panels.
+The elemental façade is anodized in a light bronze shade.

 BREEAM is used to check the sustainability of the design.
 The project has the certificate 'Very good'.